 Daddy, lived a fulfilled life, had many accomplishments that are duly noted but the soul and heart that daddy had was a light set on a hilltop and shined bright for all to be inspired by (Matthew 5:14).
 He was a loving, caring, compassionate, and bright man and the light of Jesus shined through his character.

-The loss of Dr. Osemota deeply pains the family and loved ones he grew to be so close with, his beloved wife Mrs. Lucy Amadin Osemota, lovely children, grandchildren, and great-grandchildren all hold onto this: that he loved them all.
+The loss of Dr. Osemota deeply pains the family and loved ones he grew to be so close with, his beloved wife Mrs. Lucy Amadin Osemota, lovely children, grandchildren, great-grandchildren and family members all hold onto this: that he loved them all.

 Daddy fought a good fight, finished the race, and kept the faith.
 Henceforth there is laid up for him a crown of righteousness, which the Lord, the righteous judge, has given to him (2 Timothy 4:7-8).